 - Use a tissue or your elbow to cover your nose or mouth in case of a sneeze or cough.
 Remember that there will be other people around you.

 - Another good practice is to sanitise your hands after you finish your trip.

-- Top up your travel card online or through an app to avoid self-service machines or ticket counters.
+- Top up your travel card online or through an app to avoid self-service machines, cash payment or ticket counters.

 Car or taxi